adriangibbons/php-fit-file-analysis/README.md

  - sport()

 ###Optional Parameters
-There are four optional parameters that can be passed as an associative array when the phpFITFileAnalysis object is instantiated.
+There are five optional parameters that can be passed as an associative array when the phpFITFileAnalysis object is instantiated.
 These are:

  - fix_data
+ - data_every_second
  - units
  - pace
  - garmin_timestamps